Skip to content

 Tips

-1. If you plan to keep the vehicle beyond the lease term, buying almost always costs less in the long run
+• If you plan to keep the vehicle more than 4 years, buying almost always costs less in the long run — the loan eventually ends and the car is yours

-2. Compare net cost (total paid minus residual value) rather than just monthly payments for a true comparison
+• Compare net cost (total paid minus residual value for buying) rather than monthly payments for any honest comparison

 Frequently Asked Questions